Menu

 I can add audio description to a finished film.
 I use Yella Umbrella software for this.
 I would need access to the actual film and then would send you back an audio track on which the audio description was added and mixed in.

-Contact me on [email protected], or call 07974 630077.
+You can contact me on [email protected], or call 07974 630077.

 I look forward to working with you.